 The warehousing and distribution process can be quite complex, and it makes sense for one company to take care of all aspects of the process – from start to finish.
 Thanks to recent advancements in logistics technology, this is now a possibility and many modern logistics companies – such as John K. Philips – offer a fully-integrated warehousing and distribution solution.

 Our sophisticated computer systems allow all relevant information to be held in one place for all staff to see.
 Such easy-access information significantly improves the efficiency of the warehouse and distribution centre.
 Products can be quickly located and picked, communication is facilitated, and our team of planners can easily optimise delivery schedules and routes.
 Ultimately, it is the client that benefits, with significantly faster distribution times and reduced operating costs.

 The Future of Logistics at John K. Philips

 Technology has come a long way in the last few years, making its mark on the warehousing and distribution industry.
 With the introduction of drones and robotics and advancements in handheld devices and wearable technologies, it seems likely for improvements to continue well into the future and – here at John K. Philips – we are excited about what is to come.
 We may be one of the longest-standing and most successful logistics companies in the North West; however, we pride ourselves on our excellent reputation and we will do everything in our power to continually improve our services.

-If you would like to find out more about our warehousing and distribution services, or if you have any questions about the advanced technology that we currently use and how it could benefit you, please feel free to get in touch.
+If you would like to find out more about our warehousing or pallet delivery services, please feel free to get in touch.
 Give us a call on 01744 75100 or drop us a message using the online contact form.
 Our friendly team of staff are always happy to help, and they will respond to your enquiry as soon as possible.